Chinese Muslims forced to drop 'religious' names in western China.

 If the government has indeed put up measures that prevent the practice of fasting, which is a fundamental part of Ramadan procedures; accusation’s of discrimination against the Muslim minority are not far gone.

-How the world needs to respond to suppression of Chinese Muslims
+How the world needs to respond to a suppression of Chinese Muslims

 The world as a whole, however, needs to pay greater attention to the Muslim minority in China.
 Further diplomatic efforts need to be made to confront of China of these said discriminations.
 And although China does not have the greatest record when it comes to curtailing abuses with enough pressure from international organizations, the country will have no other choice but to rethink its treatment of the Muslim minority.